-No, although the relevant authorities have the possibility under the Vifo Act to alter the significant influence thresholds, the designation of categories of vital companies, and sensitive technologies by a ministerial decree.
+No, but the relevant authorities have the possibility under the ISB to alter the significant influence thresholds, the designation of categories of vital companies, and sensitive technologies by Ministerial Decree.
 Alterations to the designation of categories of vital companies must subsequently be enacted by a formal law.